ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-custom-filtering/index.md

 Note that [Adding Values to Leaf Nodes](/grouping-single-group-column/#adding-values-to-leaf-nodes) using a `valueGetter` or a `field` will also allow filtering once the `filter` column property is enabled.
 However, filtering will be performed using the leaf values in this case.

-When applying a filter directly on the group column instead of using the Group Filter, the filter model is tied to the group column instead of the underlying columns.
+When applying a filter directly on the group column instead of using the Group Column Filter, the filter model is tied to the group column instead of the underlying columns.
 To set the filter via the Grid API on a single group column (`setFilterModel`), it needs to be referenced using the name `ag-Grid-AutoColumn`.

 <snippet>
 gridOptions.api.setFilterModel({